 When the vegetables are about 5 minutes away from being cooked, heat a large non-stick pan with just a small amount of oil.

 Once hot, add the seabass fillets skin-side down and press them down for the first 20 seconds to prevent the fillets from curling (more tips in the text above).
 Cook for 3 minutes, until the skin, is nice and crispy.
 Then gently turn the fillets over and carry on cooking for another minute.
 Remove from the heat and leave the fish to finish cooking in the residual heat.

-Place the courgettes and cooked potatoes in a large bowl and toss with half of the pistou.
-Divide the vegetables between two plates, arrange roasted tomatoes, top with pan-fried sea bass and drizzle the rest of the pistou on top.
+Place the courgettes and cooked potatoes in a large bowl and toss with half the pistou.
+Divide the vegetables between two plates, arrange roasted tomatoes, top with pan-fried flaky sea bass and drizzle the rest of the pistou on top.

 Other Fish Dinner Recipes